yoyoberenguer/PEL/README.md

 un-responsive if the number of threads is not high enough.

-However, if you are using PEL for image processing you can safely set the variable to use multiprocessing capabilities to modify you images as quick as possible.
+However, if you are using PEL for image processing you can safely set the variable to use multiprocessing capabilities to modify images as quick as possible.
 ```
 ## In addition, PEL provides the following methods:
 ```